dvqthinh/FinalProject_CS427/README.md

 It's created by me, NF Mynster, come for a chat on the Forge Discord server [here](https://discord.gg/yzZwEYm) if you are interested in Forge or want to have a general chat with some nice people!

-#### Bugs
-There are few minor bugs in the project, if you find some crucial ones, [report them here](https://github.com/NFMynster/ArenaGame/issues)

 # Preferences

 For making this a better example, I've used a few assets